 How about using both?

-Well that is certainly an option.
-There are a couple of draw backs though.
-You see when you apply wax to Annie Sloan Chalk Paint something of a chemical reaction occurs where the wax will penetrate the porous paint in order to create the seal coat.
+When you apply wax to Annie Sloan Chalk Paint, something of a chemical reaction occurs where the wax will penetrate the porous paint in order to create the seal coat.

-If one applies a varnish first, this will inhibit the wax’s ability to be absorbed into the paint and it will effectively sit on top of the varnish.
+If you apply a varnish first, this will inhibit the wax’s ability to be absorbed into the paint and it will effectively sit on top of the varnish.
 This means it will take longer to cure and may remain greasy to the touch for longer, incurring finger marks etc in the meantime.

 Likewise if you apply the wax first this will almost certainly inhibit the varnishes ability to stick to the surface, unless the wax is fully cured and hardened, and this can take up to 30 days.

 Well if you feel like you would rather use a varnish than a wax, the closest thing that I have found that offers all the benefits of a decent varnish with the warmth of a wax is the wax finish varnishes from Polyvine.
 I’m not saying that you shouldn’t be waxing your furniture here, but if you are going to use a varnish on your furniture, this is the one to go for as the finished article will be much truer to the waxed look and feel than other acrylic varnishes.
 It is available either as a dead flat matt or a satin finish and has been formulated to emulate that silky waxed feel when it’s dry.
 It’s as close as you will come with a varnish.